No. Although both deal with the dismissal of an employee, they are different.

 - Employee benefits and full salary up until the date of termination.

-- Entitled duration of notice based on employment contract.
+- Entitled duration of notice based on the employment contract.

 - Holidays that haven’t been taken.